CLICK HERE TO ACCESS

 Set up an Interactive bulletin board in your classroom to expose students to a variety of idiomatic expressions they may encounter.
 One way to do this is to have an idiom of the week board.
 Each week swap out the idiom and present it to the class by providing the definition, a picture, and an example of it in use.
 You might also share a story from your own life that incorporates the idiom to make it more memorable.
 Encourage your students to use that particular idiom during the week and provide a small incentive for when a student uses it properly in their writing or in conversation.

 Instead of providing definitions and examples for idioms, try giving students the opportunity to guess the meaning of an idiom based on its use in context.
-One way I love to do this is through text message conversations and music lyrics.
+One way I love to do this is through text message conversations and song lyrics.

 I would provide students with text message conversations for teens that seamlessly incorporate idiomatic expressions within the conversation.
 I had students attempt to infer the meaning of the idiom based on how it was used in the conversation.
 It’s amazing how much more they will retain when you start by having them determine the meaning rather than the opposite (where you provide the definition in advance).

 I also would have students attempt to write their own text message conversations, so they could apply what they learned to different situations.

 Idioms are an easy way to spark discussion.
 I use printable cards with different discussion prompts or writing prompts.
 Each prompt contains an English idiom, so students will learn the meaning of the idiom through writing or speaking!
 Some examples of the prompts include:

 Students need to have an understanding of the idiom in order to have the conversation or start writing!